Gabriel2409/obsidian_notes/LRU Cache.md

 ## Implementation

-A possible implemetation is by using a hashmap as the cache and a doubly linked list to keep the values in the correct order.
+A possible implementation is by using a hashmap as the cache and a doubly linked list to keep the values in the correct order.
 At the high level:

 - On get: